Consensys/eth-lightwallet/README.md

 ## Security advisory

-Please make sure to update to version 2.3.3.
+Please make sure to update to a version higher than 2.3.3.
 Previous versions contained a bug that could generate addresses that were unrelated to the HD seed if the wrong value of `pwDerivedKey` was passed in to `generateNewAddress()`.
 This could lead to loss of funds.

 ## About